Kunming: Urban rail system

-High-speed rail plan
+High-speed rail

-Kunming will be the hub and terminus for the "Pan Asia High Speed Network" using high-speed trains to connect China, Cambodia, Laos, Myanmar, Thailand, Malaysia and Singapore.
+Kunming serves as a major node for domestic high-speed rail in Southwestern China, and along with Nanning handles virtually all rail connections between China and Southeast Asia.

-Completed but under trial high-speed railways:
+Kunming will be the hub and Northern terminus for the "Pan Asia High Speed Network", an interconnected high-speed rail system linking China, Cambodia, Laos, Myanmar, Thailand, Malaysia and Singapore.